 - While your account custodian is required to calculate or offer to calculate your RMD for you, they are not actually required to calculate it correctly (in other words, the responsibility is yours, and telling the IRS that the custodian made a mistake will not be a successful defense).

 - While the account balance on which the RMD is calculated is that on December 31st of the prior year, there are a couple of reasons why that balance might have to be adjusted.
 For example, if a Roth IRA conversion was done prior to December 31st, but the conversion is then re-characterized — undone — the following year (NOTE: The Tax Cuts and Jobs Act of 2017 removed the ability to re-characterize a Roth conversion that is made after January 1, 2018 unless the re-characterization is made to remove excess contributions in that year).
 Also, if a rollover is started before December 31st, but the funds do not get deposited in the target account until after that date (e.g. a 60-day rollover), those rolled-over funds must still be included in the RMD calculation for that year.

-- The balance held in a Qualified Longevity Annuity Contract (QLAC) is not subject to an RMD, but there are restrictions on how much can be transferred to the QLAC when it is established (the lesser of $125,000 or 25% of your applicable retirement account balance), and the contract provisions of the QLAC itself (income payment cannot start until age 85).
+- The balance held in a Qualified Longevity Annuity Contract (QLAC) is not subject to an RMD, but there are restrictions on how much can be transferred to the QLAC when it is established (beginning in 2023 the maximum premium is $200,000), and the contract provisions of the QLAC itself (income payment cannot start until age 85).

 - There are special rules for determining the end of the prior year balance for IRA funds held in a deferred annuity.
 The annuity company must compute and report to the IRS (and, hopefully, the account owner) the fair market value of the annuity as of December 31st, and that value might not be the same as the value of the funds in the account, due to the imputed value of various contract riders.